lsst-tstn/tstn-006/index.rst

 Turbo Station
 ^^^^^^^^^^^^^

-is a combination of a turbo pump backed by a roughing pump.
+The turbo station is a combination of a turbo pump backed by a roughing pump.
 The turbo pump is used to evacuate the dewar after maintenance, prior to enabling the Polycold system or the ion pump.
 The turbo pump connections are KF40, which allows the braided steel vacuum hose to be connected